Psychic archaeology

-Psychic archaeology is a loose collection of practices involving the application of paranormal phenomena to problems in archaeology.
+Psychic archaeology is a loose collection of pseudoscientific practices involving the application of paranormal phenomena to problems in archaeology.
 It is not considered part of mainstream archaeology, or taught in academic institutions.
 It is difficult to test scientifically, since archaeological sites are relatively abundant, and all of its verified predictions could have been made via educated guesses.

 Practitioners of psychic archaeology utilize a variety of methods of divination ranging from pseudoscientific methods such as dowsing and channeling.
 Some psychic archaeologists engage in fieldwork while others, such as Edgar Cayce (who claims to have had access to ancient Akashic records), exclusively engage in remote viewing.
 Frederick Bligh Bond's research at Glastonbury Abbey is one of the first documented examples of psychic archaeology and remains a principal case in many discussions of psychic archaeology.

 Description

 Psychic archaeology is the use of extrasensory perception to locate sites for archaeological digs, or describe context of artifacts.
 Psychic archaeology is alluring for several reasons, respective to the type of psychic archaeology employed.
 For instance, surveying techniques such as dowsing are less costly in terms of time and equipment than conventional noninvasive surveying techniques such as Ground Penetrating Radar or magnetometery surveys.
 Techniques for locating sites and test pits such as automatic writing and various scrying techniques are easy to perform.
 Psychic archaeologists claim that many of their techniques address lives of the past directly.
 Whereas accepted archaeologists make inferences about lives of the past based on material culture, some psychic archaeologists say they have visions of non-material aspects of the lives they study.

+Psychic archaeology, as well as pseudoarchaeology more generally, are also alluring to the public.
+This is, at least partially, due to the "spooky" nature of the field of archaeology.
+Due to archaeology being the pursuit of learning about the past through the material remains of deceased peoples, the field has an inherent "mysterious and supernatural profile".
+The magical quality of the assertions made by psychic archaeologists has also been said to be particularly alluring.
+This public allure both generates and supports psychic archaeologists in their pursuits.